-KIDS SPEAK OUT is a weekly video and podcast opportunity for children to ask questions, share their experiences, and hear from other kids across the country and across the world.
+KIDS SPEAK OUT is a video and podcast opportunity for children to ask questions, share their experiences, and hear from other kids across the country and across the world.

 Episode 1: Learning About the Coronavirus

 Episode 2: What They Are Doing at Home During the Pandemic